 Questions regarding the TEACH Grant,

-Undergraduate students may contact Mary Beth Brandenburg, associate director of financial aid, at 410-617-2576 or firstname.lastname@example.org.
+Undergraduate students MUST contact Mary Beth Brandenburg, associate director of financial aid, before applying for the TEACH Grant, at 410-617-2576 or firstname.lastname@example.org.